Clickable arrow icon In this article

 Advantages of Investing in Lumpsum than SIP

-Lump sum investing in a mutual fund suits investors who want to invest for the short-term in debt mutual funds.
+Lumpsum investments in a mutual fund suit investors who want to invest in debt mutual funds for the short term.
 There is no point in investing in debt mutual funds through SIP.
-Rather a lump sum route should be used to invest in debt mutual funds as the recommended horizon for debt funds is less than 3 years.
+Rather, a lumpsum route should be used to invest in debt mutual funds, as the recommended horizon for debt funds is less than 3 years.

-So does that mean one cannot invest in equity funds mutual funds through lumpsum?
+Does that mean one cannot invest in equity mutual funds through a lumpsum?
 Well, certainly not.
-One can invest in equity mutual funds through lump sum investment.
-Any form of windfall gains, profit from the sale of an asset or any surplus cash available can be invested in the market to earn a return on them.
-Even salaried individuals can invest through lump sum in mutual funds when they get a year-end bonus or festival bonus.
+One can invest in equity mutual funds through a lumpsum.
+Any form of windfall gains, profit from the sale of an asset, or surplus cash available can be invested in the market to earn a return on them.
+Salaried individuals can invest through a lumpsum in mutual funds when they get a year-end or festival bonus.

 Recommended Read: Best Mutual Funds for Lumpsum Investment